bfren/docker-nginx/README.md

 ## Volumes

-* `/var/www` - these files will be served by Nginx
+* `/www` - these files will be served by Nginx (by default there is a 'Welcome to Nginx' message served)
-* `/etc/nginx/conf.d` - custom Nginx configuration
-* `/etc/nginx/modules` - Nginx modules
-* `/etc/nginx/sites` - Nginx sites (this image is designed to be used behind a reverse proxy so I suggest leaving this as the default unless you really know what you're doing)

 ## Authors